tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 >
 > "I have a lot of Wizard Debt, okay?"

+>> Bonus points if AL also CLEARLY stands out from the rest of the crowd by virtue of having an evil mage aura but Luke just doesn't notice or thinks its normal (I guess he doesnt know too much about magic)

 S:
 >> Jokes on Case as AL gets the artifacts in the end anyways.
 Luke is so big brain that none can understand his genious, especially not himself.
 >
 >Oh, yeah, I guess I'm going to have to figure out how that happens.
 How does AL end up with the Artifacts if they're supposed to be in the possession of either Luke or James?
+>
+>> Luke keeps them in his inventory like an idiot and AL just kinda snatches them?
+Maybe he pulls some cheap trick on Luke and he, of course, falls for it.
+Or he sends someone to take it from him.
+In the loop where James doesn't get killed (if were doing that), James could set it up so Luke loses the artefacts to AL, but if James is dead I imagine it's just some good old Luke Stupidity at work

 #general #plot-ideas #character-ideas #place-ideas